What makes a Lundahl mains transformer so unique?

 4. AC current signal flow through the ground capacitance

-All three can be very disturbing, and not only with tube amplifiers!
+All four together can be very disturbing, not only with tube amplifiers!

 For instance with a KT88 design, voltage stability and precision means a 6,6 Volts KT88 filament winding should not rise to 7,2 Volts when a 250 Watt transformer chassis is "only" loaded with 100 Watt.
 In case you find the voltage of one winding depends too much on the total transformer load, you have a quality problem here.
 Not only is the unstable voltage by itself a problem, but most likely this transformer is constructed by a low cost concept.
 It means magnetic paths inside the core have too much magnetic resistance.
 The result of this is what you measure with your voltmeter.
 What is harder to measure is the stray radiation caused by this.
 What you expect is one thing, but what you get after buying the transformer is reality.
 And as we all know, once you have too high filament voltage you expect the tube tolerance to digest it.
 Poor tubes.

-We found the Lundahls to be very honest and precise in their specifications.
-The correct voltages applied to the tubes will increase the lifetime of your tubes a lot.
+We found the Lundahl's to be very honest and precise in their specifications.
+The correct voltages applied to the tubes will increase the lifetime of all tubes a lot.
 Mostly this is an issue with DHT tubes, but in the end it will become an issue with any tube.

 Ground Capacitance problem, and solution by Lundahl.

-With normal transformers (Top picture) there is allways a certain capacitance between the mans winding and the chassis core.
+With normal transformers (Top picture) there is always a certain capacitance between the mains winding and the chassis core.
 This capacitance is larger then you think, because it adds up from each single winding!
 Over this capacitance is the mains voltage applied.
 With some simple math it can be calculated what AC Current will result when 220Volt AC is applied over a capacitor.
-What is hard to say how it will flow exactly. , which makes this current to tricky.
-Will it cause hum, or not?
+What is hard to say, will it cause hum, or not.
+Before you say no, you should know why you say this.
+It is actually hard to to say, and the risk is larger than -*9you think.

 What you see on the bottom drawing is only the primary winding.
 Each half winding is on one side of the C-Core.
 Since the primary winding is physically split in two, all secondary windings must be present two times also.
 This must be done for reasons of perfect symmetry, otherwise the target of zero radiation is not reached.